How International Bank Wires Work: Rates, Fees, and Transfer Times

 - How the beneficiary wants to get their money.

 When you take all of this into account, the best and cheapest way to send money overseas is by using a money transfer service.
-For amounts of less than around $20,000, that provider is likely to be TransferWise.
+For amounts of less than $20,000, that provider is likely to be TransferWise.
 They offer a fast, secure, transparent, and cheap money transfer service.
 For larger amounts, OFX is a good choice.
 They’re a specialized money transfer service with good rates the more you’re sending.

 Receiving a wire transfer from overseas